daveremy/dna-study/index.markdown

 - **Genes and Proteins**
 - **Central Dogma of Molecular Biology**

-Feel free to navigate through the topics to learn more!
+Feel free to explore the topics.